Calico Ghost Town

 Calico Ghost Town is located in the Mojave Desert in San Bernardino County, Southern California.
 The closest town is Barstow.
 It lies 3 miles from Barstow and 3 miles from Yermo.
 Calico Ghost Town Regional Park manages it.
 It’s on the way between Las Vegas and Los Angeles, close to the main old Route 66 attractions.

-Because of its location on the busy I-15 highway between Las Vegas and Barstow, Calico is now a popular tourist attraction.
+Calico is now a popular tourist attraction because of its location on the busy I-15 highway between Las Vegas and Barstow.
 There’s a museum, gift stores, a campground, and exhibits on traditional costumes and Wild West customs.

 Pro Tip: More about history and ghosts of Calico, you can read on Legends of America.